9 Comments

 How about Drive for 55?
 Sounds a bit less passive and we already do voter "drives".

-Joan from Evanston Rothenberg's avatar
+Joan M Rothenberg's avatar

 Rhyming is great However, "strive" doesn't sound as strong.
 It sounds negotiable.